-This article first appeared in the Effective Evangelism column of the CHRISTIAN RESEARCH JOURNAL, volume 40, number 05 (2017).
+This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 40, number 05 (2017).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 Often I am invited to speak in evangelical settings where I know the audience is missions-minded and has a concern for evangelizing people groups outside of the United States.
 The audience has an expressed passion for seeing the church planted in all lands and Scripture translated into the languages of all six billion people without the gospel.